Aubrey L. Brooks Professor of Law

 - B.A. (magna cum laude, special distinction in history), University of California at Los Angeles (1972)

-Donald Hornstein holds the Aubrey L. Brooks Chair at the Law School and is also a member of the University's Institute for the Environment and UNC's Curriculum in Environment and Ecology.
+Donald Hornstein holds the Aubrey L. Brooks Chair at the Law School and is also a member of the University's Institute for the Environment and the Environment, Ecology and Energy Program in the College of Arts & Sciences.
 In 2013, he was featured as one of 26 of the nation's best law teachers in a book published by the Harvard University Press, What the Best Law Teachers Do.
-At UNC, Professor Hornstein has won the Law School's McCall Award for Teaching Excellence a record 8 times and has won 3 additional University-wide teaching prizes.
-In Fall 2013, UNC chose Professor Hornstein to teach one of the University's first Massive Open Online Courses, An Introduction to Environmental Law and Policy, which opened with over 20,000 students worldwide in September 2013.
+In 2019, the UNC Board of Governors awarded Professor Hornstein the Award for Excellence in Teaching, given to one faculty member at UNC-Chapel Hill annually.
+Professor Hornstein has won the Law School's McCall Award for Teaching Excellence a record 8 times and has won 3 additional University-wide teaching prizes.

 At the Law School, Professor Hornstein teaches Administrative Law, The Law of Economic Regulation, and Insurance Law.
-Professor Hornstein is also the overall faculty advisor for the Law School's Holderness Moot Court program.
 For both the UNC College of Arts & Sciences and for Duke's Nicholas School of the Environment, Professor Hornstein teaches an undergraduate- and graduate course, Environmental Law and Policy.

 Show All Publications